KevinAst/visualize-it/docs/visualize-it.md

 isA │
-    ├── SmartPallet <A> .... a graphical abstraction that visualizes a system (either in part or whole) │    ├── Scene ......... a visualization of a single Scene (a container of SmartComps) │    └── Collage ....... a visualization of multiple Scenes (a container of Scenes) │
+    ├── SmartPallet <A> .... a graphical abstraction that visualizes a system (either in part or whole) │    ├── Scene ......... a visualization of a single Scene (a container of SmartComps) │    ├── Collage ....... a visualization of multiple Scenes (a container of Scenes) │    └── CompRef ....... a component classRef container that can be packaged (in SmartPkg) and visualized │
     ├── SmartComp <A> ...... a graphical abstraction of a system component │    ├── DynamicComp ... a resource-based component - maintained by visualize-it's builder